States Demand Refunds For Unemployment Money Paid In Error

 Like millions of Americans who lost their source of income due to COVID-19, Ordway filed for unemployment benefits this year.
 The payments — roughly $750 a week — served as a financial lifeline for the new business owner.

-Then came the hook: in late July, he received an overpayment demand letter from the New Hampshire Employment Security office.
-The notice said that he wasn't entitled to benefits after all because the agency determined he left his previous restaurant job for personal reasons.
+Then came the hook: In late July, he received an overpayment demand letter from the New Hampshire Employment Security office.
+The notice said he wasn't entitled to benefits after all because the agency determined he left his previous restaurant job for personal reasons.

 The state wanted him to return nearly $12,000.